Dear All,

 Non-compete clauses are not legally enforceable in India.
 The Indian Contract Act states that any agreement that restricts trade beyond the term of employment is void and unenforceable.

-Further, any clause or condition inserted later date are illegal.
-This much can be opined in absence of your appointment letter.
+Further, any clause or condition inserted at a later date is illegal.
+This much can be opined in the absence of your appointment letter.
 It is better to consult a lawyer.

 From India, Mumbai